oracle-livelabs/database/video-on-demand-with-nosql-database/setup-environment/setup-environment.md

-**Oracle NoSQL Database Cloud Service uses Oracle Cloud Infrastructure Identity and Access Management to provide secure access to Oracle Cloud.** Oracle Cloud Infrastructure Identity and Access Management enables you to create user accounts and give users permission to inspect, read, use, or manage tables.
-Credentials are used for connecting your application to the service and are associated with a specific user.
+**Oracle NoSQL Database Cloud Service uses Oracle Cloud Infrastructure Identity and Access Management to provide secure access to Oracle Cloud.** Oracle Cloud Infrastructure Identity and Access Management enables you to create user accounts and give users permission to inspect, read, use, or manage NoSQL tables.
+There are 4 authentication methods available: API key-based, Session token-based (delegation tokens), Instance Principal and Resource Principal.
+The Oracle NoSQL Database SDKs allow you to provide the credentials for an application using any of these authentication methods.
+Credentials are typically associated with a specific user.

-The Oracle NoSQL Database SDKs allow you to provide the credentials to an application in multiple ways.
-The SDKs support a configuration file as well as one or more interfaces that allow direct specification of the information.
-You can use the SignatureProvider API to supply your credentials to NoSQL Database.
 Oracle NoSQL has SDKs in the following languages:  Java, Node.js, Python, Go, Spring and C#.
+The SDKs support a configuration file as well as API interfaces that allow direct specification of the credential information.
+You can use the SignatureProvider API to supply your API key-based credentials to NoSQL Database.
+The usual things provided include user OCID, tenancy OCID, private key, and fingerprint.
+The Session token-based approach is similar but it adds a temporary session token which usually expires in an hour.
+This is useful when a temporary authentication is required.

 Another way to handle authentication is with Instance and Resource Principals.

-The Oracle NoSQL SDKs support both of them.
-Resource principals are primarily used when authenticating from functions.
+Resource principals allow you to authenticate and access Oracle Cloud Infrastructure resources.
+A resource principal consists of a temporary session token (which typically is cached for 15 minutes) and secure credentials that enables the owner/user to authenticate to Oracle Cloud Infrastructure services.
+To use them you have to set up a dynamic group and create a policy that grants the dynamic group access to a resource.
+These are typically used when authenticating into the NoSQL Cloud Service from functions (NoSQL Cloud Service would be the resource).

 Instance Principals is a capability in Oracle Cloud Infrastructure Identity and Access Management (IAM) that lets you make service calls from an instance.